TechGrounds-Cloud8/cloud8-Tjomba1996/04_Security/SEC-05 Asymmetric Encryption.md

 # Asymmetric Encryption
 While sharing the key to an encrypted message in a public channel of some sorts, ensures that the recipient can decrypt the message, it also allows everyone else to use that key to decrypt that message.
-So how would you go about encrypting a message, so only the recipient is allowed to read the message.
+So how would you go about encrypting a message, so only the recipient is allowed to read the message?

 ## Key terminology
 - Key pair = Set of public and private keys, that enable decryption and/or encryption: